jwilza/jwilza.github.io/README.md

 # My Portfolio

-A showcase of my work from Thinkful's Product Design program.
+A Showcase of my work from Thinkful's Product Design program.